How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 Data-Driven Research and Reports

 Original research is citation gold.
 When you publish original data, statistics, or findings, AI platforms cite your research across dozens or even hundreds of different queries.
-The Gauge study itself is a perfect example — by publishing original research about 29 million AI answers, they created a citation magnet that will be referenced in AI-generated content for years.
+The Gauge study itself is a perfect example — by publishing original research about 29 million AI answers, they created a citation magnet that will be referenced for years.

 How to Measure If Your Content Is Being Cited

-Here is a practical measurement framework:
+Here's a practical measurement framework:

 Manual Monitoring